 I also know exactly where President McKinley was assassinated.
 Don’t feel bad if you don’t know this, because only people from Buffalo know.
 Also don’t feel bad if you don’t know who President McKinley was, because he’s been out of office for several years.

 My mom was a hairdresser.
 Mostly she was pulling out her own hair, raising five kids and all.
-My mom's name is Trieva and she has the most beautiful red hair you've ever seen.
+My mom has the most beautiful red hair you’ve ever seen.
 She loves cats and she likes to sew, although these two things have nothing to do with each other.

 My dad was a Buffalo police officer.
 He was a natural storyteller and told the best ghost stories ever.
 He also told the best police stories; funny ones, sad ones, weird ones.
 He was just about the greatest cop and most awesome dad in the world.
 He passed away in 2005 and I miss him every day.
 If I had one wish, it would be that my dad had lived long enough to know my sons.